The Other Lamb: Production

+Catherine Smyth-McMullen developed the screenplay in 2016 as part of the Film Victoria Catapault Lab, based on her short story 'The Other-faced Lamb', published in Aurealis Magazine in 2015.
+The script appeared on the 2017 Black List, Hit List and Blood List as one of the year's best unproduced scripts, before being optioned by Stephanie Wilcox, VP of Rumble Films.

-In February 2019, it was announced Raffey Cassidy, Michiel Huisman and Denise Gough had joined the cast of the film, with Małgorzata Szumowska directing from a screenplay by C.S.
-McMullen.
+In February 2019, it was announced Raffey Cassidy, Michiel Huisman and Denise Gough had joined the cast of the film, with Małgorzata Szumowska directing.
 Principal photography began that same month in County Wicklow, Ireland.

 Release

-The film had its world premiere at the Toronto International Film Festival on 6 September 2019.
-Shortly after, IFC Midnight and Mubi acquired US and UK distribution rights to the film, respectively.
-It was released in the United States on 3 April 2020 and was released in the United Kingdom on 16 October 2020.
+The film had its world premiere at the Toronto International Film Festival on 6 September 2019 as a Special Presentation.
+It subsequently screened in competition at the San Sebastián International Film Festival, where it competed for the Golden Seashell, and at the BFI London Film Festival, where it competed in Official Competition.
+It also screened at acclaimed genre festival Fantastic Fest.
+Shortly after its TIFF premiere, IFC Midnight and Mubi acquired US and UK distribution rights to the film, respectively.
+It was released in the United States on 3 April 2020, with distribution shifted to VOD following pandemic-related theatre closures.
+It was released in the United Kingdom on 16 October 2020.

 Reception

 Box office

 The Other Lamb grossed a total of $7,385 worldwide ($6,024 in the United States, and $1,361 internationally).
+It was only released on one screen due to pandemic-related theatre closures, causing its distribution to be shifted to VOD.